Quant Questions alternative with coding and career tracks.

 Options pricing & Greeks

-Quant Questions excels at brainteasers and probability MCQs, but quant interviews also test coding skills.
-MyntBit covers both: MCQs plus coding challenges in C++ and Python, structured career tracks, and trading simulations that match how firms actually hire.
+Quant Questions excels at brainteasers and probability MCQs, but real quant interviews also test coding.
+Myntbit covers both - MCQs plus C++/Python coding challenges, structured career tracks, and trading simulations that match how firms actually hire.